 Many pediatricians will be supportive of trying the following safe and effective remedies once they know everything else is AOK.

-Dr. Aviva’s Top 7 Steps for Treating Children’s Constipation, Naturally
+Dr. Aviva’s 7 Steps for Treating Children’s Constipation, Naturally

-Below is a step-wise approach to safely and naturally treating constipation in children.
+Below is a step-wise approach to safely and naturally treating children's constipation.
 You can try each step for a few days, then add in the next, or you can tackle all the steps from the outset.

 Gluten-containing foods and dairy products can both cause constipation in sensitive kids, and this may be the only sign of a food sensitivity.
 Gas and bloating or belly aches after these foods increase the likelihood that they are a trigger.
 I always recommend starting any treatment plan for chronic constipation out with a basic elimination diet for 3 weeks to see if there are dietary triggers.
 See here for how to do a basic elimination diet.

 2. Add the Right Foods and Fiber

 In addition to taking out the triggers, it’s important to add in good quality fiber in the form of plenty of fresh vegetables in whatever form your child is old enough to tolerate (from purees for little ones to whole forms of veggies for older kids).
 It’s tough when kids are picky eaters, so head to some mommy blogs or even Martha Stewart for creative recipes.

 In addition to fiber from whole food sources, fiber supplements have been shown to be safe and effective for children.
 Pick just one or two of the options below to use at the same time.
 Too much fiber can be irritating to the gut, and bulk fiber like flax and chia seeds can glum up in the gut and cause constipation if your child isn't drinking enough water.
 Each fiber “dose” should be accompanied by about 4-8 oz of fluid